Ivanhoe1970/BLN_Cypress_Showcase/docs/ARCHITECTURE.md

 **Emergency Response Automation Suite - Technical Design Documentation**

-This document provides a complete technical overview of the Emergency Response Automation Suite, including the architecture, core subsystems, safety logic, and the 21 critical functions that power protocol execution, gas safety, timers, device communication, and resolution workflows.
+This document provides a complete technical overview of the Emergency Response Automation Suite, including the architecture, core subsystems, safety logic, and the 22 critical functions that power protocol execution, gas safety, timers, device communication, intelligent coordination, and resolution workflows.

 ---